alphazframework/zest-docs-latest/docs/database.md

 # Database management

 ## Configuration
-In order to used database in zest framework you need config it properly in Config.php you have to correct according to your details of your server.
+In order to the user database in zest framework you need config it properly in Config.php you have to correct according to the details of your server.

 ```php
 /**